How to Create an Effective Bill of Materials

 2. Include All the Above-Mentioned Details

 The more detail you add to your BOM, the more streamlined the process will be.
-Ensure your BOM is as clear, detailed and accurate as possible from the start so that it’s easier for everybody to use.
+Ensure your BOM is as clear, detailed, and accurate as possible from the start so that it’s easier for everybody to use.

 3. Check Before Distributing

-Make sure you check the entire Bill of Materials – and get someone else to check as well – before you upload or send the document onto anyone.
+Make sure you check the entire Bill of Materials – and get someone else to check as well – before you upload or send the document to anyone.
 As mentioned, accuracy is key to creating an effective BOM.

 4. Monitor Changes Clearly